Multidimensional Bohr radii for holomorphic functions with values in complex Banach spaces: Main Results

-\end{cor} In view of Corollary \ref{Pal-Vasu-P3-cor-2.8}, we obtain a surprising consequence that the $\lambda_p$-Bohr radius of unit ball in $\ell^n_{1}$ space coincides with the classical $\lambda_p$-Bohr radius in unit disk in complex plane.
-We state the consequence as our next corollary which reduces the result of Kumar \cite[Corollary 2.6]{kumar-2023} for $p=1$. \begin{cor} For every $\lambda\in [1,\infty)$ and $n\in \mathbb{N}$, we have $r^n_p(B_{\ell^n_1},X,\lambda)=r_p(\mathbb{D},X,\lambda).$ \end{cor} We want to recall that we have provided the notion of $\lambda_{p,q}$-arithmetic Bohr radius in Section \ref{section-1}.
+We want to recall that we have provided the notion of $\lambda_{p,q}$-arithmetic Bohr radius in Section \ref{section-1}.
 In the following main result, we establish that the $\lambda_{p,q}$-arithmetic Bohr radii of different vector-valued holomorphic function spaces $\mathcal{O}$ corresponds to $\lambda_{p,q}$-arithmetic Bohr radius of bounded holomorphic function space if $\mathcal{O}$ contains all vector-valued polynomials. \begin{thm} Let $\Omega$ be a complete Reinhardt domain in $\mathbb{C}^n$ and $\lambda\geq 1$.
 If $\mathcal{O}(\Omega, X)$ is a space of all holomorphic mappings on $\Omega$ into a complex Banach space $X$ containing all vector-valued polynomials then for every $1\leq p,q, <\infty$, we have

 \end{thm} An analogous version of Theorem \ref{Pal-Vasu-P3-thm-2.4} can also be shown in the setting of $\lambda_{p,q}$-arithmetic Bohr radius which later provides us an exact value of arithmetic Bohr radius. \begin{thm} Let $1\leq q < \infty$ and $\lambda \geq 1$.
 Then for every $1\leq p_{1}, q_{1}< \infty$ and $n$ we have